UNCLASSIFIED (U)

 (5) (U) INA 221(g) Refusals:

-(a) (U) When applicable, you should advise applicants that failure to submit requested information promptly may mean that visa numbers will no longer be available, and the applicant may miss the opportunity to obtain a visa.
+(a) (U) When applicable, advise applicants that failure to submit requested information promptly may mean that visa numbers will no longer be available, and the applicant may miss the opportunity to obtain a visa.

 (b) (U) Consular sections must prepare a stamp to be placed on refusal letters to DV applicants refused under 221(g), with the following message: